Choosing the best day trips from Playa del Carmen can be a tough decision.

 - Day Trip to Chichen Itza, Valladolid with Cenote Swim and Lunch – A tour that includes Valladolid, this Chichen Itza tour is a full-day excursion that includes a guide, buffet lunch and cenote swim.

-Or click to read our full guide to The 10 Best Chichen Itza Tours from Cancun, Tulum, and Playa del Carmen.
+Or click to read our full guide to the Best Chichen Itza Tours from Playa del Carmen.

 History Day Trip #3 – Tulum Ruins